 I

-This particular Bible (King James version) was given to Marguerite and me when we were married.
+This particular Bible (King James version) was given to Marguerite and I when we were married.

 I have had our Half-Inch Prophecy photographed for you from that Bible in order to prove to you that it really was only half an inch in length.